Digital currency hardware wallets and the essence of money: Certified hardware as a de facto custodian

-\item \emph{Certified hardware distorts the market by privileging its manufacturers.} The requirement to use trusted hardware effectively locks the hardware manufacturer in to a privileged position in the market, wherein prospective manufacturers require certification by some authority (either directly by the government or by a delegated authority such as a trade organisation), and concomitant lobbying and regulation can restrict free entry, increasing market concentration~\cite{gutierrez2019}.
-Furthermore, even if all manufacturers could have certification at zero marginal cost, the fact that fabrication facilities carry high fixed costs means that the market is likely to be highly concentrated, with manufacturers capturing the surplus~\cite{gao2017}.
+\item \emph{Certified hardware undermines competition by privileging its manufacturers.} The requirement to use trusted hardware effectively locks the hardware manufacturer in to a privileged position in the market, wherein prospective manufacturers require certification by some authority (either directly by the government or by a delegated authority such as a trade organisation), and concomitant lobbying and regulation can restrict free entry, increasing market concentration~\cite{gutierrez2019}.
+In essence, enforcing hardware certification transforms a market for consumer devices into something more closely resembling public infrastructure procurement.
+Furthermore, even if certification were not required or if all manufacturers could have certification at zero marginal cost, the fact that fabrication facilities carry high fixed costs means that the market is likely to be highly concentrated, with a few dominant manufacturers capturing the surplus~\cite{gao2017}.
+Without a market to serve their needs directly, end-users will have no choice but to accept the solution that the government chooses to trust.

 \item \emph{A certified device is tantamount to a relationship with a custodian.} Hardware manufacturers become gatekeepers at best, and globally trusted third parties in the general case.
 But unlike trusted third parties on the network, users bind themselves to long-term relationships with personal devices that contain trusted hardware; the relationships are not much different between account-holders and custodians, wherein account-holders are subject to satisfying the requirements of custodians.
-The cost of switching bank accounts is generally only a matter of time and effort on the part of account-holders, whereas the cost of switching devices generally includes per-device manufacturing and retailing cost plus taxes and costs associated with physical acquisition and disposal of the devices.
+Although in principle, this can be regulated, implementation inexorably depends upon how custodians implement regulatory compliance and is subject to the limits of the effectiveness of regulation.
+The cost of switching bank accounts is generally only a matter of time and effort on the part of account-holders and nevertheless remains a notoriously difficult problem for regulators, whereas the cost of switching devices, such as smartphones, generally includes per-device manufacturing and retailing cost plus taxes, as well as costs associated with physical acquisition and disposal of the devices.
 In addition, while it is possible to implement both technical protocols and regulations that rely upon locally-trusted third parties, economies of scale mean that hardware manufacturers are likely to have global reach.
 It is reasonable to conclude that relationships between users and their devices featuring specific trusted hardware will be sticky indeed.

 \end{enumerate}